blackboxprogramming/Text2Infographica/README.md

 support for PDF uploads and OCR extraction.

 **Deployment:**
-The app is deployed on Hugging Face Spaces, accessible publicly.
+The web app is deployed on Hugging Face Spaces, accessible publicly.
 The YouTube API key is hidden from the public interface for security.